-while all the others, including the Baltic Dry Index and global industrial production, can have an impact on it.21 figure 10.
+In the new specification, the decomposition of the US variables in terms of the BC and the EP is largely unchanged, despite the introduction of global variables, as reported in Figure 12.
 This is reassuring and shows that results are robust.
-However, the new model offers interesting insights on the role of global shocks in the U.S. inflation dynamics.
-First, the U.S. business cycle drives a large portion of the global economy and hence of the global business cycle fluctuations.
-This is visible in the large share of the two global indicators explained by the U.S. business cycle component and is due to both the U.S. weight in world GDP but also to the share of the global activity that is synchronized on the U.S. business cycle.
-Second, the energy price cycle now explains a sizable share of the Baltic Dry Index and oil prices but a smaller share of global industrial production.
-A possible interpretation is that the fluctuations captured by the energy price cycle are due to oil supply shocks and possibly financial shocks in the commodity markets rather than to global demand factors.
+However, the new model offers interesting insights on the role of global shocks in the US inflation dynamics.

+First, the US business cycle drives a large portion of the global economy and hence of the global business cycle fluctuations.
+This is visible in the large share of the two global indicators explained by the US business cycle component and that is due to both the US weight in world GDP but also to the share of the global activity that is synchronised on the US business cycle.

+Second, the energy price cycle now explains a sizeable share of the Baltic Dry Index and oil prices but a smaller share of Global Industrial Production.
+A possible interpretation is that the fluctuations captured by the energy price cycle are due to oil supply shocks and possibly financial shocks in the commodity markets, rather than to global demand factors.
 Interestingly, in the global model, the spectral shape of the energy price cycle is well defined and peaks in a range higher than business cycle frequencies.